migapipo/Robomail-Revision/README.md

 # About this project
-## Extended Design and Implementation
+## Objective: Extended Design and Implementation
 As discussed above, and in order for the users of Automail to have confidence that changes have been made in a controlled manner, this program preserved the Automail simulation’s existing behaviour.
 The extended design and implementation accounts for the following:
 - Preserve the behaviour of the system for configurations of where the maximum mail item weight is limited to that transportable by a single robot.
 (Preserve = identical output.
 We will use a file comparison tool to check this.)
 - Add team behaviour to deal with heavier mail items.